microsoft/DialoGPT/README.md

 |---------|--------|
 |What do you think of the DialoGPT repo ? | It's pretty good , but it's very easy to find a bug . |

-Please start a issue if you spot any :)
+Please start an issue if you spot any :)

 ## Try our system
 The live demo and decoding script access is upon invitation only now.
-Please stayed tuned for the full release.
+Please stay tuned for the full release.

 <!--The live demo and decoding script access is upon approval request.
 Please apply [here](https://docs.google.com/spreadsheets/d/1epTNfaqva1isVO_o9pbyhVLsnzDn58dGkcLB0OUVcqs/edit?usp=sharing)-->